arthurpalves/coherent-swift/README.md

 ## Thanks

+- [mschwager](https://github.com/mschwager), who has built [cohesion](https://github.com/mschwager/cohesion), a tool for measuring Python class cohesion.
 - [Omar Albeik](https://github.com/omaralbeik), colleague, whose contribution to Open Source served as inspiration to put this out here.
-- [Mattt](https://twitter.com/mattt) for his great post [Swift Program Distribution with Homebrew](https://nshipster.com/homebrew/)
-- [Yonas Kolb](https://github.com/yonaskolb) for his very organized README and scripts in [XcodeGen](https://github.com/yonaskolb/XcodeGen) that I ended up copying most of it 😅
+This README is also inspired by his work on [SketchGen](https://github.com/omaralbeik/SketchGen) and inherits all appreciation to those who made that possible.

 ## License

-SketchGen is released under the MIT license.
-See [LICENSE](https://github.com/omaralbeik/SketchGen/blob/master/LICENSE) for more information.
+coherent-swift is released under the MIT license.
+See [LICENSE](https://github.com/arthurpalves/coherent-swift/blob/master/LICENSE) for more information.